EDAR Is Monitoring in Cities Throughout Europe

 Transportation is one of the leading contributors to pollution around the world.
 Implementing technology such as EDAR assists in creating effective policies based on actual real-world emissions data from in-use vehicles.
-This powerful tool identifies whether or not individual vehicles are emitting within the approved regulations in the real world, not only in lab tests.
+This powerful tool identifies whether individual vehicles are emitting within the approved regulations in the real world, not just in lab tests.

-Additionally, a recent study in Belgium shows the EDAR system to be extremely effective in identifying heavy-duty trucks with defeat devices and malfunctioning SCR systems.
-Ad hoc detection rates of these trucks are below 10% without using EDAR.
+Additionally, a recent study in Belgium shows the EDAR system to be extremely effective in identifying heavy-duty trucks with defeat devices and malfunctioning Selective Catalytic Reduction (SCR) systems.
+Ad-hoc detection rates of these trucks are below 10% without using EDAR.
 However, when using EDAR, the real-time detection rate rises to well over 86%.

 Low Emission Zone Monitoring

 Installing EDAR systems at entrances to a Congestion or Clean Air Zone that restricts access into certain areas of a city provides municipalities with a tool to continuously monitor and regulate the vehicles entering the city in real-time using actual emission levels.
 EDAR provides extra assurance to a city that each vehicle entering the designated zone complies with the specific characteristics or regulations of the geographical area chosen for restricted access.
 Since EDAR detects the actual emissions emitted from vehicles, Low Emission Zones are regulated more objectively by allowing vehicles into a restricted area based on actual emissions instead of Euro Standards or Classes.

 Cities can use EDAR as a powerful tool to monitor and police their fleet while also collecting valuable data that can substantiate future policy decisions based on real-world emissions and factual information.